Pinnovate/BAC-website-proposition/README.md

 * the user introduces their `matricule`, a javascript code makes a `GET` request without refreshing the page.
 * the result is printed out in a nicely styled yet simple `<div>`.
 * if no luck, a refresh button/icon is presented beside the simple form, with a simple text like `Do not refresh the page, click this button instead`, this user experience trick could save us some http-round-trips and reduce the server load.
+* Publish a mobile app to reduce `GET`ing the `index.html` from the first place, one request less (See below for an example Android app).

 ## Going horizontal